 And that nothing could be further from the truth in this case.

-And that's why it's it's not working.
+And that's why it's not working.

-It is so obvious to even I mean, there are very few casual observers in this, not after 9-11.
+It is so obvious to even, I mean, there are very few casual observers in this, not after 9-11.

 There are people paying close attention to this.